acerbilab/pyvbmc/README.md

 vp, elbo, elbo_sd, _, _ = vbmc.optimize()
 ```
 with input arguments:
-- `target`: the target (unnormalized) log density — often an unnormalized log posterior. target takes as input a parameter vector and returns the log density at the point;
+- `target`: the target (unnormalized) log density — often an unnormalized log posterior. `target` is a callable that should take as input a parameter vector and return the log density at the point;
 - `x0`: an array representing the starting point of the inference in parameter space;
-- `LB` and `UB`: an array of hard lower and upper bounds constraining the parameters (possibly infinite);
+- `LB` and `UB`: arrays of hard lower (resp. upper) bounds constraining the parameters (possibly `-/+np.inf` for unbounded parameters);
-- `PLB` and `PUB`: an array of plausible lower and upper bounds: that is, a box that ideally brackets a high density region of the target.
+- `PLB` and `PUB`: arrays of plausible lower (resp. upper) bounds: that is, a box that ideally brackets a high posterior density region of the target.

 The outputs are:
-- `vp`: a VariationalPosterior object which approximates the true target density;
+- `vp`: a `VariationalPosterior` object which approximates the true target density;
 - `elbo`: the estimated lower bound on the log model evidence (log normalization constant);
-- `elbo_sd`: the standard deviation of the estimate of the ELBO (not the error between the ELBO and the true log model evidence, which is generally unknown).
+- `elbo_sd`: the standard deviation of the estimate of the ELBO (*not* the error between the ELBO and the true log model evidence, which is generally unknown).

-The vp object can be manipulated in various ways, see the [`VariationalPosterior` class documentation](https://lacerbi.github.io/pyvbmc/api/classes/variational_posterior.html).
+The `vp` object can be manipulated in various ways.
+For example, we can draw samples from `vp` with the `vp.sample()` method, or evaluate its density at a point with `vp.pdf()` (or log-density with `vp.log_pdf()`).
+See the [`VariationalPosterior` class documentation](https://lacerbi.github.io/pyvbmc/api/classes/variational_posterior.html) for details.

 ## Next steps